arduino/docs-content/content/arduino-cloud/06.features/03.esp32/esp-32-cloud.md

 ### More tutorials

-You can find more tutorials in the [Arduino IoT Cloud documentation page](/arduino-cloud/).
+You can find more tutorials in the [Arduino Cloud documentation page](/arduino-cloud/).